deliapater/Quiz/README.md

 8. What is/are the advantage(s) of using composition?

 8.1.
-Reuses existing code
+Reuses existing code<br>
 8.2.
-Design clean APIs
+Design clean APIs<br>
 8.3.
-Change the implementation of a class used in a composition without adapting any external clients
+Change the implementation of a class used in a composition without adapting any external clients<br>

 9. When an object is destroyed, what happens to all the objects it is composed of?